-Create a School Emergency Response Team (Staff know their assigned roles) Each School Emergency Response Team member is familiar with this School Emergency Response Plan and Management Guide and the guidelines outlined in this Management Guide Create School Emergency Kit(s) Review Visitor Screening Policy with staff Review General Dismissal Procedures with staff Review Universal Response Guidelines found in this Management Guide; make necessary modifications for school-specific needs (using staff and School Emergency Response Team input, local or district phone numbers and titles, etc.).
-Review and update Evacuation Sites - Fire evacuation location as well as secondary locations at 500 feet, rally and reunification sites.
-Review Lockdown plan for each room of building Review and update Severe Weather Safe Area for each room of building Remind staff to keep the Classroom Emergency Flipchart visible in their classrooms and offices at all times Establish a schedule for orientation, training, and practice for each of the School Universal Responses (fire drills, evacuation, A.L.I.C.E, lockdowns, etc.) D.C.
-Schools will submit a copy of the School Emergency Response Plan on the webbased application, through the DC Emergency and Safety Alliance Website (http://esa.dc.gov), for system use by October 15 each year.
-All Schools Submit a copy of the School Emergency Response Plan to Assurance Database by October 15 of each year Place a copy of the School Emergency Response Plan in School Emergency Kit(s) Conduct drills and exercise the School Emergency Response Plan as required
+- ♦ Create a School Emergency Response Team (Staff know their assigned roles) - Each School Emergency Response Team member is familiar with this School Emergency Response Plan and Management Guide and the guidelines outlined in this Management Guide - ♦ Create School Emergency Kit(s) - Review Visitor Screening Policy with staff - Review General Dismissal Procedures with staff - Review Universal Response Guidelines found in this Management Guide; make necessary modifications for school-specific needs (using staff and School Emergency Response Team input, local or district phone numbers and titles, etc.). - Review and update Evacuation Sites Fire evacuation location as well as secondary locations at 500 feet - Review Lockdown plan for each room of building - ♦ Review A.L.I.C.E. plan with all stakeholders - Review and update Severe Weather Safe Area for each room of building - Remind staff to keep the updated Classroom Emergency Flipchart visible in their classrooms and offices at all times - Establish a schedule for orientation, training, and practice for each of the School Universal Responses (fire drills, evacuation, A.L.I.C.E., lockdowns, etc.) - Submit a copy of the School Emergency Response Plan on the web-based application, through the DC Emergency and Safety Alliance Website (http://esa.dc.gov), for system use by their designated deadline.
+All SERP's must be uploaded to the ADW assurance database by October 16. - Submit a copy of your School Emergency Response Plan to Assurance Database by September 30 of each year (For MD Schools, found on the Principal Portal) - Place a copy of the School Emergency Response Plan in School Emergency Kit(s) Conduct drills and exercise the School Emergency Response Plan as required (Review Do's and Don'ts of A.L.I.C.E. drills on the Principal Portal)

-SECTION Prevention-Mitigation
+Prevention-Mitigation